osgi/osgi.enroute.site/_appnotes/resolving.md

 * **Resolver** – The Resolver is the entity that takes a set of _initial requirements_, _system capabilities_, a set of repositories, and produces a _resolution_.
 * **Resolution** – A resolution is a _wiring_ of resources.
 It provides detailed information what requirements are matched with what capabilities from the included resources.

+An important variable in the resolving process is `effective`.
+The resolver will only look at requirements that it deems _effective_.
+The default effective is `resolve` and `active` is commonly used for situations that do not need to be resolved by the OSGi framework but are relevant in using the resolver for building an application.

 ## Repositories

 A _repository_ is a collection of resources.
 This could be Maven Central or it could be a single bundle.
 That said, neither is a good idea in practice.
 The repository is the _scope_ of the resolution.
 Only resources in the repository can be selected.
 Although the naive idea then is to make the scope as large as possible to let the computer do the work, it is better to _curate_ the repository.